gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

     - === "Linux/macOS"
 - The complete code example should include docstrings for the module, functions and classes.
 - Python libraries imports should **ALWAYS** be ordered and grouped using PEP 8 conventions.
   - Python library groups should be separated by a blank line.
+  - No need to explain using PEP 8 conventions.

 # Context